Cunningham Writing Contest Rules

 What are the categories?

-These can include research papers, argumentative or persuasive essays, rhetorical and literary analyses, and the like.
+These submissions can include research papers, argumentative or persuasive essays, rhetorical and literary analyses, and the like.

 - Creative Nonfiction:

-These are true stories written in a vivid, compelling form.
+These entries are true stories written in vivid, compelling styles.
 Literacy and personal narratives, memoirs, journalistic work, reflections, and profiles are all examples of creative or literary non-fiction.

 Imaginative short-stories which should include a beginning, middle, and end.